Mark Wasunna

 Biography

-Qualitative document analysis and quantitative empirical research of relevant Kenyan cases between 1996 and 2024 are the primary methods of obtaining the relevant data.
-The analysis of this data will provide an understanding of the approach taken by the Kenyan courts when enforcing and setting aside arbitral awards.
-The data collected will also either prove or disprove the hypothesis of the study.
-An interrogation of the central research question and sub research questions will also be carried out through the doctrinal legal research methodology by analysing primary and secondary sources.
-Recommendations that are suggested based on the findings aim to build on the current research in this area and propose further work within this field moving forward.
+The study could potentially enhance Kenya's standing as a competitive arbitral seat and assist practitioners, policymakers, and arbitral institutions in refining their strategies to strengthen Kenya's position as an arbitral seat in the region and on the continent.
+Qualitative document analysis and quantitative empirical research of relevant Kenyan cases between 1996 and 2025 are the primary methods employed to obtain the appropriate data.
+The analysis of this data will provide insight into the approach taken by the Kenyan courts when enforcing and setting aside arbitral awards.
+The data collected will either support or refute the study's hypothesis.
+An examination of the central research question and sub-research questions will also be conducted through the doctrinal legal research methodology by analysing primary and secondary sources.
+Recommendations based on the findings aim to build on current research in this area and propose further work within this field moving forward.

 Research interests